 Number of Recessional Songs

 Usually, there is one piece of music called the "recessional."
-That piece is the song that accompanies the Bridal couple, Bridal party and VIPs back down the aisle.
+That piece is the song that accompanies the Bridal Couple, Bridal Party and VIPs back down the aisle.
 If it is a large wedding (in numbers of people) sometimes a second "recessional" is played for the departing guests.
 This song should match the nature of the first recessional, but it should certainly not upstage it.

 Between the two songs is usually a good time to make an announcement, such as that a receiving line is forming in a particular area, or that the Bride and Groom are inviting guests to a particular room where hors d’oeuvres are being served and the reception will be taking place.
 Any songs played after two recessional songs would be termed postlude songs.